 Classroom activity begins promptly at 8:30 a.m.
 It is the policy of the school that children arrive between 8:15 and 8:30 a.m.
-If you arrive with your child after 8:30 a.m. you must bring your child to the office for drop-off.
-In order to minimize the disruption to the class, a staff member will then the student to their classroom.
+If you arrive with your child after 8:30, you must bring your child to the office for drop-off in order to minimize the disruption to the class.
+A staff member will then take the student to the classroom.

-If your child will be absent please call the school office before 9:00 a.m.
-If someone is not available to answer the phone, leave a message in the voice mail system or send a PAN message through Sycamore to an office staff member.
+If your child will be absent, please call the school office before 9:00 a.m.
+If someone is not available to answer the phone, leave a message in the voice mail system.

-The school day ends at 3:30 p.m.
-Students not enrolled in Extended Care should be picked up no later than 3:45 p.m.
-If you need to pick up your child early please notify your child’s lead teacher and the Office Manager.
+The school day ends at 3:45 p.m.
+Students not enrolled in Extended Day should be picked up no later than 4:00 p.m.
+If you need to pick up your child early, please notify your child’s lead teacher and the Program Director.

-If a parent does not arrive by 6:00 p.m., the Extended Care staff will follow these guidelines:
+If a parent does not arrive by 5:30 p.m., the Extended Day staff will follow these guidelines:

 - Try to contact the parent(s).